kolehiyolo/persn-adulting_101_v2/COMMIT.md

-Moved component files to components/
+Turn DivAmount to component
-1. Just moved the non-page files to components/
+1. Just moved the function into its own file as planned